Skip to content

 if single_category_field not in field_names:

-raise ValueError(f"Provided single category field '{single_category_field}' does not exist in features.")
+f"Provided single category field '{single_category_field}' does not exist in features."

 # create a generator to extract categories from the single category field